 (b) the CEO can no longer be satisfied as to a matter referred to in section 206(2), 207, 208 or 209 that was relevant to the decision to grant the licence;

-(c) the licensee has persistently or frequently contravened a term or condition of the licence or a provision of the regulations, whether or not the licence is or has been suspended on the grounds of that contravention; or
+(c) the licensee has persistently or frequently contravened a term or condition of the licence or a provision of the regulations, whether or not the licence is or has been suspended on the grounds of that contravention;

+(ca) the licensee has contravened the Working with Children (Criminal Record Checking) Act 2004 section 22, whether or not the licence is or has been suspended on the grounds of that contravention;

+(cb) there are reasonable grounds for believing that —

+(i) if the licensee is an individual — the licensee has been issued with a negative notice;

+(ii) if the licensee is a body corporate other than a public authority — the supervising officer or a managerial officer has been issued with a negative notice; or

+(iii) if the licensee is a public authority — the supervising officer has been issued with a negative notice;

+or

 (d) there are reasonable grounds for believing that the continued provision of the child care service constitutes or would constitute an unacceptable risk to the wellbeing of the children for whom the service is provided, whether or not the licence has been suspended on the grounds of that risk.

 (2) If the CEO considers that grounds for the cancellation of a licence exist the CEO may refer the matter to the State Administrative Tribunal.